kelseykm/vcard4/docs/documentation/vcard.md

   3. `reprJSON`

-  This method returns the jCard in the shape defined in RFC 7095.
+  This method returns the jCard as a JavaScript object in the shape defined in RFC 7095.

   ```js
   > const vc = new VCARD([